This is an updated post about the slaughter of Marius the giraffe and how the Copenhagen Zoo managed this event in the eyes of the public.

 The conversation surrounding Marius has yet to die down and realizing the repercussions of their actions, the Copenhagen Zoo has gone into clean-up mode.
 Anyone looking to spruce up their public relations skills can take a lesson on what not to do from the Copenhagen Zoo.

 From a marketing and public relations perspective, the idea of a slaughter, especially on such a young, adorable animal, was a terrible decision.
-Feeding a ‘surplus’ animal to other animals in your ‘care.’
+They fed a ‘surplus’ animal to other animals in their ‘care.’
 See how wrong that sounds?

 Throughout this incident, the Copenhagen Zoo has taken the scientific as well as economic perspective on the situation.
 Not once have they addressed the public’s ethical concerns.
 Companies are no longer about science and economics.
 With the invention of social media, companies have to adapt to be social and engaged with their audience.
 Two traits that the Copenhagen Zoo seems to have completely missed out on.